 Dr. Moaddab is a retired dentist and orthodontist.
 He practiced for over three decades in Maryland and in Washington, D.C.
-His son, Arta Moaddab, eventually took over the dental practice, while Dr. Moaddab continued to manage the business.1
+Dr. Moaddab's son eventually took over the dental practice, while Dr. Moaddab continued to manage the business.

 In 2013, Dr. Moaddab's District of Columbia office sustained extensive water damage.
 His insurance carrier referred him to Nichols Brothers Construction, LLC.